michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 "It's cheating!" - one may say - "There is no logic, just some hardcoded value!".
 It's true, and it is intentional.
 If we are able to satisfy all the requirements quickly and easily, the whole codebase benefits from it.
 We know that there are new requirements coming, that will make this naive solution insufficient, but NOW this is all we have to do.
 Let me repeat it - we should not write any code unless necessary.
 Nobody pays us for lines of code we write (I hope), but for solving problems in the most quick and maintainable way.
- As this test is an end to end one, at some point it may evolve into something similar to [Walking Skeleton](http://wiki.c2.com/?WalkingSkeleton).

 Let's do the next cycle.